le-nicolas/Furuta-Pendulum/README.md

 This repository contains a Python-based simulation of the **Furuta Pendulum** (rotary inverted pendulum) using **MuJoCo**.
 The project demonstrates both swing-up control and stabilization of the pendulum, providing a testbed for control algorithms and reinforcement learning experiments.

+LQR (Linear Quadratic Regulator) is used to stabilize the Furuta Pendulum near its upright position.
+It computes the optimal torque by minimizing deviations from the target state while keeping control effort small.
+By linearizing the pendulum dynamics around the upright point, LQR provides a simple yet efficient way to balance the pendulum.
+This makes it ideal for combining with a swing-up controller to achieve full control from hanging to upright.

 ---

 ![mujuco_furuta_pendulum](https://github.com/user-attachments/assets/34fe1037-a293-4439-8590-4e9fed6ec0e4)